roblevintennis/guest-posts/articles/the-little-button-that-could.md

 └── package.json
 ```

-So we've only created the CSS package at this point.
-That's because we'll be generating our framework implementations with tools like `create-react-app` which will generate a `package.json` and project directory for you.
-We will have to remember that the name we choose for these generated projects must match the name we’ve specified in the `package.json` for our `workspaces` earlier.
+So we've only created the CSS package at this point as we'll be generating our framework implementations with tools like `vite` which will generate a `package.json` and project directory for you.
+We will have to remember that the name we choose for these generated projects must match the name we’ve specified in the `package.json` for our `workspaces` earlier to work.

 ## HTML &amp CSS